njasm/container/README.md

     }
 );

-// MyDatabase is instantiated and stored for future requests to this service.
+// MyDatabase is instantiated and stored for future requests to this service, and then returned.
 $db = $container->get("Database");

-// now the stored object is returned.
+// now the stored instance of MyDatabase is returned.
 $db2 = $container->get("Database");

 ```